Victor Wembanyama: Player profile

-Wembanyama is widely regarded as one of the greatest NBA prospects in a generation; many publications called him the most anticipated newcomer to the league since LeBron James in 2003.
+By 2022, Wembanyama was widely regarded as one of the greatest NBA prospects in a generation; many publications called him the most anticipated newcomer to the league since LeBron James in 2003.
 He emerged as one of Europe's top prospects at age 14 and was viewed by analysts as a potential first overall pick in his draft class by age 16.
 During his final season before becoming eligible for the 2023 NBA draft, he was the consensus number-one pick in draft projections.
 NBA commissioner Adam Silver said the league would pay "particular attention" to tanking for the 2023 draft, due to the possibility of acquiring a "once-in-a-generation player" in the draft.

 Measured at 7 ft 3+1/2 in in June 2023 and having grown since, with an estimated 8 ft wingspan, Wembanyama entered the NBA as one of the league's tallest players, although his height has raised questions about his durability.
 He often plays on the perimeter and has exceptional mobility and skills for his size, with the ability to handle and shoot the ball like a guard.
 Wembanyama is a capable three-point shooter and his jump shot is difficult to block because of his length.
 He is a productive scorer in the paint, with soft touch, a variety of post moves, and excels in the pick and roll.
 Defensively, he is an outstanding shot-blocker due to his length and anticipation, and his fluidity allows him to guard smaller players.
 His thin frame and lack of strength have been labelled as weaknesses and encourage opponents to use a physical style of play against him.
 For this reason, he can struggle to box out while rebounding and to defend post-ups.

 Although some analysts have noted the unprecedented nature of his game, others have compared Wembanyama to Wilt Chamberlain and Kareem Abdul-Jabbar.
 ESPN draft analyst Mike Schmitz compared his defensive impact to Rudy Gobert and his shooting potential to Kristaps Porziņģis, albeit with better ball-handling and passing skills.
 John Hollinger of The Athletic described his game as a combination of Ralph Sampson, Porziņģis, and Dirk Nowitzki.
-Wembanyama models parts of his game after Kevin Durant and Giannis Antetokounmpo.
+Wembanyama models parts of his game after Kevin Durant (his idol growing up) and Giannis Antetokounmpo.